AdamMokhtar/BeatTheAlgorithm/README.md

 - The participant can then choose a disguise in the form of face paint that adds attributes such as tiger paint or obscures it.

-- Then a second picture will be made, this picture is compared to all the pictures taken that day to see if the algorithm can find the matching controll picture.
+- Then a second picture will be made, this picture is compared to all the pictures taken that day to see if the algorithm can find the matching control picture.

 - If the algorithm can't find you in the system or give false positives then you have BEAT THE ALGORITHM.